 Psoriasis treatment: Can fish oil supplements reduce symptoms?

 Psoriasis is less common in populations whose dietary staples include cold-water fish containing omega-3 fatty acids.
 But study results have been mixed as to whether fish oil supplements can reduce inflammation and improve psoriasis signs and symptoms, such as itching and scaling.
-The latest findings suggest that fish oil delivered by a needle in a vein (intravenously) reduces psoriasis symptoms more quickly than do fish oil supplements taken by mouth.
+Studies suggest that fish oil delivered by a needle in a vein (intravenously) can decrease the severity of symptoms of some types of psoriasis.
+But fish oil taken orally doesn't seem to have the same benefit.

 Side effects of high-dose fish oil supplements can include a fishy aftertaste, heartburn and nausea.
-Dosages greater than 3 grams a day may affect blood clotting, increase your risk of bleeding and decrease blood pressure.
-This may be of particular concern if you're taking blood-thinning medication or high blood pressure medication.
+Fish oil affects blood clotting, so if you're taking blood-thinning medication, talk with your doctor before trying it.